-Management is responsible for having adequate controls over the preparation of financial statements in accordance with generally accepted accounting principles (GAAP).
+Management is responsible for having adequate controls over the preparation of financial statements in accordance with generally accepted accounting principles (GAAP), whether prepared by the School District personnel or an external preparer.
 The School District's internal controls over GAAP financial reporting should include adequately trained personnel with the knowledge, skills and experience to prepare GAAP based financial statements and include all disclosures as required by the Governmental Accounting Standards Board (GASB).